x-vin/covidcures/docs/src/prepandprinci.md

 | Nori / Purple laver (dried)	            | - [Amazon][158] |

-## General precautions of supporting immunity and prophylaxing:
+## General precautions of supporting immunity and prophylaxing

 1. Foster and promote the body's healing functions through Intermittent Fasting (IF), i.e., consume the main meals between 9-10 AM and 5-6 PM, an 8-hour duration.
     - [Role of Intermittent Fasting on Improving Health and Reducing Diseases; Salah Mesalhy Aly; International Journal of Health Sciences; July, 2014][1]